Last Updated on February 3, 2023 by Pinpoint 250

 Where do you start if you want to start with full immersion brewing?
-We hand-picked four of the coolest immersion brewers for this article.
+We hand-picked four of the coolest immersion coffee makers for this article.

 Immersion brewers can be found in cafes and restaurants and are perfectly suitable for home brewing on your kitchen counter.